 This gin bar is full of surprises.
 Most patrons drinking at Sidebar—a premier gin bar in its own right—have no idea that there’s a hidden mixology bar in the back.
 The door leading to the secret space requires a passcode, which changes daily, to enter.
 Once inside, feast your eyes on rows and rows of gins from around the world.
 If you feel overwhelmed by options, ask the mixologist for recommendations.
 They’re also great at creating cocktails on the spot, so don’t be shy about putting them to the test.

 AHA Saloon is one speakeasy drinking experience you won’t want to miss.
 For one, it’s the brainchild of award-winning bartenders Kae Yin, Victor Yang, and Jeffrey Chang.
 The menu is a deep dive on flavors, with categories like “land,” “culture,” “faith”, “memory,” “rock,” and “junkie.”
 The thought is that if you can at least pick a flavor, the bartender will do the rest.
 Signature cocktails are especially experimental, with ingredients ranging from asparagus juice and fermented pineapple to orange acid and yam wine.

-Located just off of Zhongxiao West Road, Draftland has been described as both a brewery tap room and a modernist tea bar.
+Located just off of Zhongxiao West Road in the Da'an District, Draftland has been described as both a brewery tap room and a modernist tea bar.
 When creating the concept, Taiwanese drinks aficionado, Angus Zou, aspired for something different.
 The result?
 A minimalist bar where cocktails are on tap.
 You won’t see bartenders here, but rather ‘engineers’ of sorts.
 The drinks on tap menu is featured above the corresponding taps, and if you don’t fancy one flavor, you can move on to the next.

 Read more about Taipei's world-class nightlife scene in our ultimate Taiwan travel guide.